LewBeavenDev/SkateShack2.0/README.md

  ### Font

  The font used for Skate Shack is Roboto.
 This is simple, sleek and easy to read reflecting the urban and busy feel to the rest of the page.
+Sans Serif is used as a backup font.

  ## Wireframes